mamonraab/violance-detection-in-video-with-pytroch/README.md

 now we know  the theory lets see   how in code we can play with  pre-trained models with pytorch

-to download a    pre-trained model   you can get it from video classification for example see these code
+to download a    pre-trained model   you can get it from torchvision.models for example see these code

 ```